datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 Users on a common, shared computational infrastructure such as an :term:`SSH server` can share datasets via simple installations with paths.

-Without access to the same computer, it is possible to :command:`publish` datasets to :term:`GitHub` or :term:`GitLab`.
+Without access to the same computer, it is possible to :command:`push` datasets to :term:`GitHub` or :term:`GitLab` to publish them.
 You have already done this when you shared your ``midterm_project`` dataset via :term:`GitHub`.
 However, this section demonstrated that the files stored in :term:`git-annex` (such as the results of your analysis, ``pairwise_comparisons.png`` and ``prediction_report.csv``) are not